apache/arrow/docs/source/python/compute.rst

 ======================

 .. warning::
+   This API is **experimental**.
-   User-defined functions only supports scalar functions and the current version is experimental.
+   Also, only scalar functions can currently be user-defined.

 To use a user-defined-function (UDF), either the experimental `dataset` API options can be used or the function can be directly called using :func:`pyarrow.compute.call_function`.